greghendershott/frog/README.md

 > format.
 To create a new post in Scribble format, use `raco frog -N`
 > (or `--new-scribble`).

+# Embedding a blog in an existing site

+If you want to embed the entire blog in an existing site, one way is to use a subdomain, e.g. `blog.example.com`.

+Another way is to embed your blog "under" the existing site's URI path structure, e.g. `example.com/blog/`.
+To do so:

+1. In `post-template.html` change URIs from `/` to `/blog/` as appropriate.

+2. In `.frogrc` set `uri-prefix = /blog`.
+This causes URIs generated by Frog to be prefixed with `/blog`.
+(Other URIs in `.frogrc` -- such as `posts-index-uri` and `permalink` -- will automatically be prefixed with `blog/`, so _don't_ change those.)

+The `--preview` flag should open on your blog's index page at `/blog/index.html`, automatically.
+(But there's also a `--root` flag in case you need to control it more specifically.)

 # Bug reports?
 Feature requests?

 Please use [GitHub Issues][].